parmenashp/felpsbot-backend/README.md

 2. Open the `./api/` and `./eventsub/`

-3. Rename the `.env.exemple` file to `.env` and fill with your credentials
+3. Rename the `.env.example` file to `.env` and fill with your credentials

 ## Usage